mars0i/masonclj/doc/general/ABMsInClojure.md

 series of runs and record data from them.
 This will be faster if you can turn off the graphical component.

+(If you're not familiar with agent-based modeling, you might to experiment with NetLogo before working in ABMs in Clojure.
 NetLogo is a very popular modeling environment and language for agent-based modeling.
-(The language is pretty easy to learn, and the language and environment have many features designed to make agent-based modeling easy.
-For example, if you use the built in agents, a graphical display will automatically be created.)
+The language ias pretty easy to learn, and the language and environment have many features designed to make agent-based modeling easy.
 So if you want to get a feel for common patterns in agent-based modeling, download NetLogo or run the web version, and experiment with various sample models available in the Models Library dropdown.
-There are docs and source code for each on the Info and Code tabs, respectively.
+There are docs and source code for each on the Info and Code tabs, respectively.)

 ### FP and ABMs: general challenges